curl/everything-curl/http-post.md

 ### URL encoding

+Percent-encoding, also known as URL encoding, is technically a mechanism for encoding data so that it can appear in URLs.
+This encoding is typically used when sending POSTs with the `application/x-www-form-urlencoded` content type, such as the ones curl sends with `--data` and `--data-binary` etc.

-The command-line options above all require that you provide properly encoded data, data you need to make sure is in the right format.
+The command-line options mentioned above all require that you provide properly encoded data, data you need to make sure already exists in the right format.
 While that gives you a lot of freedom, it is also a bit inconvenient at times.

 To help you send data you haven't already encoded, curl offers the `--data-urlencode` option.
 This option offers several different ways to URL